omar-binary/deriv-market-datahub/README.md

 - load data to GCS
 - terraform GCS + service account + key
-- terraform cloud composer
+- terraform cloud composer [done]
 - dag to load data from GCS to BQ

 - Call deriv API to load data into GCS [done]
-- Spin up airflow using terraform
+- Spin up airflow using terraform [done]
 - Call this extraction from airflow
 - Load data into BQ using airflow operator
 - Create BQ schema